-Goal: Ensure that the existing buildings surrounding the Metro Site will not be adversely affected by the new development.
+Goal: Ensure that the existing buildings surrounding the Metro site will not be adversely affected by the new development.

 - Locate building heights at the Metro site as illustrated in the height diagram.
-(Figure 19) - Step back buildings along Tuckerman Lane as illustrated in the Step Back Section.
+(Figure 19) - Step back buildings along Tuckerman Lane as illustrated in the step-back diagram.
 (Figure 20)